How It Works

 How is Savvly different from an annuity?

 Traditional annuities provide contractually guaranteed lifetime income but typically involve higher fees, limited market participation, and ordinary income tax treatment.
-Savvly takes a fundamentally different approach: it is a capital markets structure that provides full S&P 500 participation, qualified Roth tax treatment, and a longevity reallocation bonus, but payouts are potential, not guaranteed.
+Savvly takes a fundamentally different approach: it is a capital markets structure that provides full S&P 500 participation, and a longevity reallocation bonus, but payouts are potential, not guaranteed.
 The upside is uncapped; the tradeoff is that outcomes depend on market performance and fund behavior.
 Consult a qualified tax advisor regarding your specific situation.

 How can Savvly complement my 401(k) or IRA?